BZeise/bzeise.github.io/README.md

 Currently learning API Design with Node.JS and GraphQL... not sure how I'll implement that here :)

 Back at it.
 I'll make this a bit of a journal.
 Time to implement a mobile responsive design.
 Yep!
 Indeed!
+Woo!